The Step-by-Step guide to launching a bootstrapped product start-up business

 What is your marketing strategy?

-It doesn't need to be any fancy but the more you know about your chosen method/platform (TikTok, Facebook Ads, Google Trends, Press and PR etc) and have access to, the easier and quicker it will be to reach your customers and gain traction.
+It doesn't need to be any fancy but the more you know about your chosen method (TikTok, Facebook Ads, Google Trends, Press and PR etc) and have access to, the easier and quicker it will be to reach your customers and gain traction.

 If you're planning on using social media, it's a great tool for free exposure but you need to have a clear idea of how you will engage followers.